 \section{Conclusions and Future Work}

-This work formalizes and performs an initial investigation into the sensitivity of large language models (LLMs) to task-switch scenarios within conversational contexts.
-We introduce a task-sensitivity metric that can explain a model's behavior to task-switches along with the performance change.
-By experimenting with various task-switch settings, we observe that even advanced models like GPT-4 exhibit vulnerabilities to task-switches.
+This work formalizes and investigates the sensitivity of large language models (LLMs) to task-switch scenarios within conversational contexts.
+We introduce a task-sensitivity as a reference-free metric that can explain a model's behavior to task-switches along with the performance change.
+By experimenting with various task-switch settings, we observe that even advanced models like GPT-4 can exhibit vulnerabilities to task-switches.
 Our work additionally lays the foundation for future work on `side-channel' vulnerabilities of LLMs to undesired information leakage/bias from the conversation history.
 Further work will focus on developing adaptive context management strategies within LLMs to mitigate the risk of task-switch sensitivity.